miso-lims/walkthroughs/_includes/libraries-trouble.md

 ## How can I delete a library?
 Libraries can be deleted from the Libraries list page by selecting the libraries and clicking _Delete_.
-A library cannot be deleted if it has any dilutions.
+A library cannot be deleted if it has any aliquots.
 Only the library's creator or an admin can delete a library.
 Deleted items are listed on the Deletions list page.
 Deleting a library is permanent and cannot be undone.

-## How can I delete a dilution?
+## How can I delete a library aliquot?
-Dilutions can be deleted from the Dilutions list page by selecting the dilutions and clicking _Delete_.
-A dilution cannot be deleted if it has been added to any pools.
-Only the dilution's creator or an admin can delete a dilution.
+Library aliquots can be deleted from the Library Aliquots list page by selecting the aliquots and clicking _Delete_.
+A library aliquot cannot be deleted if it has been added to any pools.
+Only the aliquot's creator or an admin can delete an aliquot.
 Deleted items are listed on the Deletions list page.
-Deleting a dilution is permanent and cannot be undone.
+Deleting a library aliquot is permanent and cannot be undone.

 ## How can I delete a pool?
 Pools can be deleted from the Pools list page by selecting the pools and clicking _Delete_.
 A pool cannot